PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 .. _Docker: https://www.docker.com
 .. _SkilletBuilder: https://github.com/PaloAltoNetworks/SkilletBuilder
 .. _SLI: https://pypi.org/project/sli/
 ..
-[1] PyCharm or SublimeText are good options for a beginner text editor or IDE.
+[1] PyCharm or SublimeText are good options for a beginner IDE or text editor.
 ..
 [2] Log in to the NGFW UI by entering this, *https://XXX.XXX.XXX.XXX* (with your NGFW's management IP replacing the X's), into the web browser URL bar.
 ..
 [3] If you reach a warning page during this step, click advanced settings and choose the proceed to webpage option.
 ..
-[4] Log in to the NGFW via CLI by opening a terminal/bash window on your local machine and entering this, *ssh username@XXX.XXX.XXX.XXX* (with your NGFW's management IP replacing the X's).
+[4] Log in to the NGFW via CLI by opening a terminal/bash window on your local machine and entering this, *ssh {username}@{X.X.X.X}* (with your NGFW's management IP replacing the X's).

 This tutorial will be split into 4 main sections below and can either be done by reading the document or by watching the tutorial videos.
 There is a video tutorial for achieving the intended results via use of the PanHandler UI tool and the SLI command line interface tool.